Career Profile: Corporate Paralegal

 With a bigger population, the majority of which does not understand the intricacies of law, the need for experienced lawyers is clear.
 Law is a convoluted subject, based on years of previous rulings, the Constitution, and politics.
 Lawyers will be needed well into the next decades to ensure that everyone receives equal representation in court for a fair trial, and as their employment rate rises, the need for paralegals will increase as well.
 This is particularly true for corporate paralegals, who deal with business matters.
 As the business sector booms, thanks to advances in technology and globalization, they are encountering new business crimes that require legal assistance to resolve.
-Employment opportunities for paralegals, including corporate paralegals, are expected to grow 22 percent by 2016, according to the Bureau of Labor Statistics.
+Employment opportunities for paralegals, including corporate paralegals, are expected to grow 22 percent, according to the Bureau of Labor Statistics.
 Corporate paralegals make an average salary of $52,220 annually.

 What Does a Corporate Paralegal Do?